cubbles/gitbook/runtime-extension-rte/user-guide/rte-integration.md

 ### Scripts

-1. **custom-elements-es5-adapter**: Allows compiling and serving [custom components](https://developers.google.com/web/fundamentals/web-components/customelements) using ES5, so that the browsers tat don't support ES6 work correctly.
+1. **custom-elements-es5-adapter**: Allows compiling and serving [custom components](https://developers.google.com/web/fundamentals/web-components/customelements) using ES5, so that the browsers that don't support ES6 work correctly.
 2. **webcomponents-lite**: Load some polyfills to enable browsers to work with webcomponents.
 3. **crc-loader**: It provides the entry-point for RTE, that is, it makes RTE available on client side.